montif1975/Wifi-Light-Thermo/README.md

 ## API interface

 The device also implements an API endpoints.

+TODO

 ## Serial interface